What is the UCL Centre in VEIV?

+- Modular EngD (Supported by a UCL Impact Award with industry sponsorship).
+Students undertake taught components over 2-3 years (195 credits), which includes flexible module choices, skills training and a research-led component.
 Each VEIV student's progression is assessed against a sequence of seven milestones.
 Importantly, all students must submit materials for assessment at Month 11, Month 23 and Month 35 after commencement of their programme.
-The requirements for each milestone may be met by pursuing the programme via one of two routes:

 Staff and Advisors